Build a Reference Image with Yocto Project/OpenEmbedded

 +-- openembedded-core

-- layers: stores metadata, as machine and distro information, but also the recipes for building all components of an embedded Linux image.
+- layers: stores metadata, such as machine and distro information, but also the recipes for building all components of an embedded Linux image.

 - build: keeps build configuration, downloaded source codes, intermediate build output, generated packages (IPK, DEB, RPM), SDKs.